LoveOrchids-Care_7.jpg

 Orchid Care

-First things first, remove your orchid from the outer cardboard box and remove the plastic protective wrapping and sleeve from your orchid.
-Dispose of plastic and cardboard, in accordance with your local council rules.
+First things first, remove your orchid from the outer cardboard box and remove the protective wrapping and sleeve from your orchid.
 Don’t leave your orchid still in its cardboard box or plastic film for more than a day, give them the fresh air they deserve as soon as you can!

 Did you know?
-Our orchids are grown right here in the UK so your new plant is helping people enjoy plants without a huge CO2 transport footprint from importing from Europe or further afield.
+Our orchids are grown right here in the UK so your new plant is helping people enjoy plants without a huge CO2 transport footprint from importing from Europe.

 Position your orchid in a bright room or on a windowsill, but one that does not receive direct sunlight.
 Don’t place the plant near a radiator or a draught.